 His email perfectly described why I started Backyard Bite.

 Backyard Bite was created for the underdog.
 I have a passion for championing those who truly love what they do; honest to goodness people who care about their product and the people they create it for.
 If I can help spread a little awareness, “positivity” and maybe even save a business in the process, then I have done my job.

 I hope to introduce my readers to fascinating (and delicious) success stories right in their own neighborhoods.
 This blog is a growing collection of some of the best food finds in the Los Angeles Area – my “backyard” (And by backyard, I mean ‘neighborhood’ or ‘borough’, whatever you want to call it).
 Every neighborhood has its gems; you just have to discover them.

 Welcome to Backyard Bite.

 Amy T. Shuster is a writer, producer, show host and food enthusiast.
 Her blog is backyardbite.com, which focuses on creating positive content to help generate awareness of local independent foodie “gems” in the Los Angeles area.
 She is a Tastemade Network Partner and the host of Foodie Hub.
 A Chicago native, she spent the last 11 years honing her culinary palate while living in Los Angeles, California.

-Amy lives and dines in Los Angeles, CA.
+Amy currently lives and dines in Portland, Oregon.